How is neuropathic pain treated?

 The goals of treatment are to:

-Multimodal therapy (including medicines, physical therapy, psychological treatment, and sometimes surgery) is usually required to treat neuropathic pain.
+Multimodal therapy (including medicines, physical therapy, psychological counseling and sometimes surgery) is usually required to treat neuropathic pain.

-A topical patch (Lidocaine® or Capsaicin®) or a cream or ointment can be used on the painful area.
-Opioid analgesics can provide some relief.
-However, they generally are less effective in treating neuropathic pain.
-Negative effects may prevent their long-term use.
+Topical treatments like lidocaine or capsaicin—patches, creams or ointments—can be used on the painful area.
+Opioid analgesics are less effective in treating neuropathic pain, and negative effects may prevent their long-term use.

 The pain can also be treated with nerve blocks given by pain specialists, including injections of steroids, local anesthetics, or other medicines into the affected nerves.

 Neuropathic pain that has not responded to the therapies mentioned above can be treated with spinal cord stimulation, peripheral nerve stimulation and brain stimulation.